RodrigoGonzalez/more-features-less-rows/README.md

 ```

 ### Scoring Methods
 Scoring methods explored for the both the inner and outer CV’s used were accuracy, ROC AUC, f1, and log-loss.
 I also explored using mean absolute error out of curiosity on the inner CV and evaluating the outer CV scores using ROC AUC and Accuracy on the hold out training set and the results were pretty awful as expected.
-These were saved as different scripts in order to parallelize the process over multiple cores, however, this process took a few days to complete.
+The various models were saved as different script (e.g. `bagging.py`, `nusvc.py`) in order to parallelize the process over multiple cores, however, this process took a few days to complete.

 Scording Method | Description | Equation
 ------------ | -------------  | -------------